JavaNoober/BackgroundLibrary/README-EN.md

 ![](https://raw.githubusercontent.com/JavaNoober/BackgroundLibrary/master/test/属性提示.gif)

 ## How to use
-1、Calling code before the 'super.onCreate' in BaseActivity
+1、before version 1.5.0, Calling code before the 'super.onCreate' in BaseActivity, after 1.5.0 no need more

     BackgroundLibrary.inject(context);